Big Brother Brasil 7: Ex-Housemate Exchange

 When two seasons in different countries are taking place simultaneously, housemates are sometimes temporarily exchanged between them.
-This season was the first time that Big Brother Brasil allow other contestant of other Big Brother to stay in the house.
+This season was the first time that Big Brother Brasil allow another contestant of another Big Brother to stay in the house.

 Pablo Espósito, from Gran Hermano Argentina 4 spent four days (March 20 to March 25, 2007) in the Brazilian house, while Big Boss winner Íris Stefanelli spent another four days (March 27 to April 1, 2007) in the Argentinian house.

 Controversy

 Before the beginning of the show, the announced contestant Yumi Ouchi was replaced by Flávia Viana, as Rede Globo claimed that Yumi had a contract with SBT, another Brazilian television channel, although she denied that.

 Another replacement happened on the premiere of the season, when Fernando Orozco was ejected for having a friend who works as a director in the channel, which is against the rules of the show, as anyone who has any type of relationship with a Globo's employee is not allowed to be contestant in the program.
 He was replaced by Felipe Cobra.